kednar/aboutfiveseconds/README.md

 <li>The game is only playable with a gamepad.
 The game is only tested with an Xbox 360 controller.</li>
 <li>Only Xbox 360 Controller works till yet.</li>
 <li>The music gets added on top on every scenario.
 This might not be pleasant to many.</li>
+<li>There is no exit.
+Press the Windows Button or go to Desktop to close the game manually.</li>
 </ul>